team-listnr/text-to-speech-api/README.md

     - `ssml` is a string consisting of multiple one or more paragraphs (divided by p-tags in )in SSML format.
 [Learn more about SSML](https://www.w3.org/TR/speech-synthesis/).
 Not all SSML features are supported with all voices.

   - `voiceStyle` is a string representing the tone and accent of the voice to read the text.
-Make sure the value for `narrationStyle` is supported by the voice in your request.
+Make sure the value for `voiceStyle` is supported by the voice in your request.
 [Voices](##Voices)

   - `globalSpeed` is a string in the format `<number>%`, where `<number>` is in the closed interval of `[20, 200]`.
 Use this to speed-up, or slow-down the speaking rate of the speech.